jesshill/Onish_lab/protocols/Intestinal cell isolation from worms/Worm_Dissociation/mixed_stage_embryos.md

         - Cells will remain in the supernatant
         - Ensure your cell type of interest is not lost during this step.
         - Visually confirm fluorescent cells are present in the supernatant.
-        - Visually confirm uorescent cells are not present in the pellet.
+        - Visually confirm fluorescent cells are not present in the pellet.
         - You may need to reduce the centrifuge speed and/or time if fluorescent cells are in the pellet of this step.
     - Aspirate 1 ml of the cell-containing supernatant.
 Keep the pipette away from the pelleted worm debris.
     - Dispense the cell suspension though a 35-micron nylon mesh filter into a 5 ml flow cytometry tube